Wildlife Tours in Madagascar: A Guide to Some of the World’s Rarest Species

-Due to the fact that the island had been isolated for over 70 million years, the majority of Madagascar’s plant and animal species are endemic to the area and found nowhere else in the world.
+The island has been isolated for over 70 million years, most of Madagascar’s plant and animal species are endemic to the area and found nowhere else in the world.

 What distinguishes the ring-tailed lemur from other lemur species is that it spends most of its time on the ground, while other lemur species are fond of moving about on trees.
 The lemurs live in groups of between 6 to 30 animals where.

 Goodman’s Mouse Lemur

-In real life, very little is known about the Goodman’s mouse as the species was only discovered in 2005.
-Goodman’s mouse lemur has been found in Mantadia National Park and Analamazaotra Special Reserve and is not known to be found anywhere else in Madagascar.
+In real life, very little is known about Goodman’s mouse as the species was only discovered in 2005.
+Goodman’s mouse lemur has been found in Mantadia National Park and Analamazaotra Special Reserve.
+It is not known to be found anywhere else in Madagascar.

-Goodman’s mouse lemurs are believed to live up to 5 years in the wild and feeds on fruits and small insects.
+Goodman’s mouse lemurs are believed to live up to 5 years in the wild and feed on fruits and small insects.

-Aye-ayes are usually dark brown or black in color and feature big eyes, slender fingers and extremely sensitive ears.
+Aye-ayes are usually dark brown or black and feature big eyes, slender fingers, and extremely sensitive ears.
 Aye-ayes live on trees and depend on their pointed claws to dangle from branches.
 These nocturnal creatures feed on insects and fruits.

 Wild aye-ayes are solitary animals, spending most of their lives alone except during courtship and when a baby aye-aye is still dependent on its mother.

-Due to its largely bizarre appearance, with extremely large ears and a long skeletal-like middle finger, Aye-ayes are considered as symbol of bad luck by a number of native tribes in Madagascar, which has led to them being killed on sight.
+Due to its largely bizarre appearance, with extremely large ears and a long skeletal-like middle finger, Aye-ayes are considered as a symbol of bad luck by a few native tribes in Madagascar, which has led to them being killed on sight.